tilezen/vector-datasource/CONTRIBUTING.md

 Because some properties in the database are pre-computed, we need to update records to use the new functions.
 We call this "data migration", see some examples below.

 1. Prototype it in PGAdmin
-2. Record it in the migration SQL files
+2. Record it in the migration SQL files, see later step

 <div class='alert-message'>Advanced topic: if you modify any other raw functions in the data directory, you'll also need to run `psql -f data/functions.sql osm`.</div>